andrew-kelleher/azurecontainerregistry-cleanup/readme.md

 # Azure Container Registry Cleanup
 To maintain the size of your Azure Container Registry you should reguarly delete old images.
-This script leverages Azure's **az acr repository** command to scan for and delete old images.
+This script leverages Azure's **az acr repository** command to scan for and delete surplus images.

 An example of where this script is useful is where multiple images are created during a continuous integration (CI) process.